Nenkai/relink-modding/docs/textures/granite.md

     * `1` - Normal maps
     * `2/3` - RGB maps

-!!! note
+!!! warning

-    :material-arrow-right: Make sure to go through all 3 numbered folders.
+    * :material-arrow-right: Make sure to go through all 3 numbered folders.
+    * :material-arrow-right: `4k/gts/1` does not extract with correct names starting `pl1100`, it is a known issue with no known fix so far.
+Use `2k` instead.